jazyk: Yootheme english template

 +420 585 631 041

 The city of Olomouc is a beautiful historical and cultural city.
 It is located in flat lands of the Central Moravia region on the Morava River.
-The city has excellent connectivity with the capital city of Prague and direct connections with nearby international airports (Vienna, Katowice, Kraków, Bratislava, Budapest).
-There are also direct trains you may take to explore surrounding natural landscapes and mountains of Moravia and Slovakia.
+The city has excellent connectivity with the capital city of Prague and direct connections with other nearby international airports (Vienna, Katowice, Kraków, Bratislava).
+There are also direct trains available for exploring the surrounding natural landscapes and mountains of Moravia and Slovakia.

-The climate here is typically central-european with four seasons.
-The summer is warm and mostly sunny with typical temperatures of 25–30 °C. At the end of September, it slowly switches into colourful and sometimes foggy autumn season followed by gentle winter.
-Down there in the city, the temperatures mostly stay around 0 °C and snow occures there occasionally.
-However, temporarily, temperatures may fall below zero and in the mountainous regions around, you may enjoy skiing and winter activities.
-The spring suffers from frequent weather changes where warm sunny days are followed by rainy seasons, but it is definitely worth to explore fresh green colour and herbs occuring in the nearby forests.
+The climate here is typically Central European, characterised by four distinct seasons.
+The summer is warm and mostly sunny with typical temperatures of 25–30 °C. At the end of September, it slowly switches into a colourful and sometimes foggy autumn season, followed by a gentle winter.
+Down there in the city, the temperatures mostly stay around 0 °C and snow occurs there occasionally.
+However, temporarily, temperatures may fall below zero, and in the mountainous regions around, you may enjoy skiing and winter activities.
+The spring is characterised by frequent weather changes, where warm, sunny days are followed by rainy seasons, but it is definitely worth exploring the fresh, green colour and herbs found in the nearby forests.

-There are lots of grocery shops, supermarkets and shopping malls in the city as well as many restaurants, cafes and other services.
-Almost everywhere, it is possible to pay by your credit card and there are also many ATMs where you can get cash.
+There are numerous grocery shops, supermarkets, and shopping malls in the city, as well as many restaurants, cafes, and other services.
+Almost everywhere, it is possible to pay with your credit card, and there are also many ATMs where you can withdraw cash.

 ERASMUS+ Courses offered by the Department of Geoinformatics (KGI)